jokeri2222/KaHack/README.md

 # KaHack!

 ## Description
 This is a kahoot hack made for chrome browser and Tampermonkey.
+Made in vanilla js but tested only on chromium browsers.

 Click the KaHack!.user.js and then click raw to install this to Tampermonkey or copy-paste the code into the console.
 The quiz id is shown on the host's screen.

 ## Features
 Latest version includes Auto Answer, Show Answers and answer speed.
 Only quiz and multiselect answers are supported.
 Type answers and everything else are not supported yet.